 Neal made a magnificent play as he threw an over the shoulder alley-oop to Clippers forward Griffin for a monster dunk.
 Neal followed by running the fast break on the next play and feeding Griffin for another alley-oop slam.

-Neal scored 6 more points in the following sequence: a floating jumper, layup over two defenders and a pretty fade-away jumper.
+Neal scored 6 more points in the following sequence: a floating jumper, layup over two defenders and

 After Washington Wizards guard John Wall got the arena jumping to it’s feet by performing a bounce pass on the floor that Blake Griffin caught in the air for an alley-oop dunk, Blair ran with the ball coast-to-coast for a one handed dunk.